 We invite applications for 2 main types of position: undergraduates looking to gain research experience, and applications for graduate study (the MA and PhD programs).
-On occasion, we also advertise for paid Research Assistantships through the UBC careers page, but this page is not relevant to those positions.
+On occasion, we also advertise for paid Research Assistantships through the UBC careers site, but this page is not relevant to those positions.

 Undergraduate Research Opportunities:

-- Many projects will involve recruiting, screening, and testing of human participants, and some studies involve community participants.
+Many projects will involve recruiting, screening, and testing of human participants, and some studies involve community participants.
 Strong interpersonal skills, and being punctual and reliable, are key requirements — but do not necessarily require prior research experience.
 We are mindful of the ‘Catch 22’ of obtaining a first placement for research experience; if you do not have prior research experience, there are plenty of other real-world skills that can be useful (e.g. coding or graphic design, or any jobs outside of your studies that involve ‘customer-facing’ roles).
 We also offer some projects involving data science, coding, or literature-based projects.

 Graduate applicants: